SupaluckN/My-First-Lua/README.md

 ### One line comment in Lua.
 ```
--- c
+--This is a one line comment in Lua.
 ```

 or

 ```
----- This is a one line comment in Lua.--
+--This is a one line comment in Lua.--
 ```